KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. Typo: Found `Magic Mirror` in file `MMM-NOAAAlerts.js`: Replace it with `MagicMirror²`.
 5. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 6. Recommendation: Found `require("https")` in file `node_helper.js`: Replace "https" by "node:https".
+7. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-7. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+8. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-8. Recommendation: No ESLint configuration was found.
+9. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-NOAATides by crice009](https://github.com/crice009/MMM-NOAATides)